vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 ## Learning outcomes

-Learn common patterns for Substrate runtime development.
+:arrow_right: Learn common patterns for Substrate runtime development.

+:arrow_right: Learn how to repurpose the Substrate Node Template.

+:arrow_right: Create a simple storage item to keep track of all Kitties.

 ## Overview

+In this first part, you will learn the basics of setting up a pallet and including simple storage item in your Substrate node.

 To get started with building our Substrate Kitties dApp we'll use Substrate's [Node Template][substrate-node-template] and customize it.
-Specifically, we'll learn how to create a pallet with some storage items and ensure our pallet compiles.

 ## Steps